dgaydukov/cert-aws/sa/files/sa.md

 * [spring boot](https://www.baeldung.com/x-509-authentication-in-spring-security)
 REST API error mapping - you can map exceptions from lambda to your api:
 * first add desired code to method integration (like 422)
-* second add integration response with lambda error regex and select code from method integration
+* second add integration response with lambda error regex and select code from method integration based on exception name

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.
 There are 2 pools: